Allegiant Air Invests $75 Million at Flint Bishop International Airport - NewsBreak

 Allegiant Air Invests $75 Million at Flint Bishop International Airport

-(source: Flint Bishop Airport) Allegiant Air is expanding its operations at Flint Bishop International Airport by making it an aircraft and crew based airport.
+Allegiant Air is expanding its operations at Flint Bishop International Airport by making it an aircraft and crew based airport.
 This means expanded hours and more frequent flight opportunities.
 It also provides 89 new and high wage jobs, including pilots, flight attendants, mechanics and ground personnel.
-The expansion is from a $75 million investment, made at a time when people have started flying again after the industry suffered severe losses due to the pandemic.www.wsgw.com
+The expansion is from a $75 million investment, made at a time when people have started flying again after the industry suffered severe losses due to the pandemic.www.kisswtlz.com

 Comments / 0